protegeproject/mvn-repo/README.md

 mvn-repo
 ========
-Maven repository to host 3rd party libraries used by Protege &amp; WebProtege that aren't available in Maven Central.
+Maven repository to host 3rd party libraries used by the Protege project that aren't available in Maven Central.